4warned/STINGARv2-readthedocs/docs/requirements/setup_ubuntu.md

 STINGAR System - Ubuntu Installation
 ===============

 This page describes how to install software that STINGAR needs to run on an Ubuntu server.
-If possible, upgrade to Ubuntu 18.04 or higher.
-(We tested STINGAR installations on Ubuntu v16 and ran into a number of issues related to software dependencies with incompatible versions.)
+If possible, upgrade to Ubuntu 20.04 or higher.
+(We tested STINGAR installations on earlier Ubuntu versions and ran into a number of issues related to software dependencies with incompatible versions.)

 #Install Docker & Python